UlianaMaliutina/Web_and_Mobile_Testing/README.md

-# Urban Scooter App & Web Testing
+# Urban Scooter Web & Mobile App Testing

 ## Project Description
 This project focuses on testing both the **Urban Scooter Web App** and **Urban Scooter Mobile App** to ensure that their functionalities meet the specified requirements.
 The testing covers form validation, mobile app authentication, API interactions, and backend functionalities.